Computer Acceptable Use Policy

-Terra Community College provides referral counseling and conducts a drug abuse prevention program for all students and employees.
+Terra State Community College provides referral counseling and conducts a drug abuse prevention program for all students and employees.
 Community resources for counseling and treatment of drug abuse problems are updated annually and liaison contacts maintained throughout the year.
 Periodic on-campus educational and information workshops are conducted for students, staff and the community.
 By resolution of the Board of Trustees (May 23, 1989), Terra Community College supports the intent of the Drug-Free Workplace Act of 1988.

 State Drug Laws

 Ohio law prohibits illicit selling, cultivating, manufacturing or otherwise trafficking in controlled substances, including cocaine, heroin, amphetamines and marijuana; knowingly or recklessly furnishing them to a minor and administering them to any person by force, threat or deception with the intent to cause serious harm or if serious harm results.
 These offenses are felonies.

 The law also prohibits knowingly obtaining, possessing or using a controlled substance and permitting drug abuse on one's premises or in one's vehicle.
 These offenses may be either felonies or misdemeanors.
 The law further prohibits obtaining, possessing or using hypodermics for unlawful administration of drugs, and the sale to juveniles of paraphernalia for use with marijuana.
 These offenses are misdemeanors.
 A felony conviction may lead to imprisonment or imprisonment and fine.
 The maximum prison term is 25 years.
 A misdemeanor conviction may lead to imprisonment for up to six months and/or a fine of up to $1000.00.

 State Alcohol Laws